Tornadoes of 2021: Events

-United States yearly total
+United States

+There were 1,377 preliminary filtered reported tornadoes, and 1,316 confirmed tornadoes in the United States in 2021.

 Costliest United States tornadoes

 All damage totals are in US dollars, unadjusted for inflation.
 Data from the National Oceanic and Atmospheric Administration's National Centers for Environmental Information (NOAA NCEI).

 January

-There were 16 tornadoes confirmed in the United States in January.

 January 2 (Indonesia)

 A tornado touched down in Slangit Village within the Cirebon Regency, flattening three small houses, and destroying or heavily damaging eight others.
 The tornado also downed several trees, some of which landed on houses and caused minor damage.

-January 25–27
+January 25–27 (United States)

 Following a period of inactivity, the Storm Prediction Center issued a slight risk for severe weather for a broad area in northwest Alabama, northeast Mississippi, and southern Tennessee on January 25.
 This included a 5% risk for tornadoes.
 Isolated to scattered severe weather occurred throughout the afternoon into the evening, including an EF0 tornado that caused some tree damage in Fayette County, Tennessee.
-Later that evening, an isolated severe storm developed in Central Mississippi near Interstate 55.
+Later that evening, an isolated severe storm developed in Central Mississippi near I-55.
 The storm then tracked northeastward into Alabama, approaching the northern Birmingham metro area by 10:20 p.m.
 (04:20 UTC), exhibiting consistent, but broad, rotation.
 At 10:40 p.m.
 (04:40 UTC), the storm unexpectedly produced an intense and destructive tornado that struck the suburbs of Fultondale and Center Point.
 Significant structural damage occurred in Fultondale, with numerous homes, vehicles, and businesses being severely damaged or destroyed.
 A Hampton Inn sustained major structural damage, and Fultondale High School was significantly damaged as well.
 Considerable damage to homes and trees was also noted farther to the northeast in Center Point along the 10.4 mi long damage path, which was up to 900 yd wide.
 The tornado, which was rated mid-range EF3 with maximum winds of up to 150 mph, killed one person and injured at least 30 others.

-After no tornadic activity on January 26, two weak EF1 tornadoes touched down southwest of Tallahassee, Florida the next day.
+After no tornadic activity on January 26, two weak EF1 tornadoes touched down southwest of Tallahassee, Florida, the next day.
 The second of the two tornadoes caused damage to the Tallahassee International Airport and narrowly missed the National Weather Service NEXRAD radar site at the airport, although functionality of the radar was disabled for about an hour after the tornado struck the airport grounds due to communication issues.
 Several planes and structures were damaged, but no injuries were reported.
 The tornado continued east, causing additional sporadic tree and property damage before lifting after tracking for 21.4 mi.
 It was given a rating of low-end EF1 based on tree damage in the employee lot of the airport.